 Make soaker hoses more efficient by covering them with mulch.
 If you wait until afternoon to water, most of the moisture will evaporate from the soil so rapidly that it doesn’t reach the roots.
-And water applied in the evening sticks to plant leaves and fosters diseases.
+And water applied in the evening can stick to plant leaves and foster fungal diseases.

-That’s right, puttering in the garden is good practice.
+Puttering in the garden is a good practice.
 Early in the season, take time to thin root vegetables and greens that are sown directly in the soil.
-Once the second set of leaves appear, evaluate the plants and (gently) pull out the weakest-looking seedlings and toss them in the compost pile.
+Once the second set of leaves appear, evaluate the plants and gently pull out the weakest-looking seedlings and toss them in the compost pile.

 Cucumbers, tomatoes, beans and other trailing vegetables benefit from the support of a trellis for tendrils to wrap around to keep fruit off the ground.
+You can purchase cages and staks, or make your own.
 Learn how to build a DIY vegetable trellis.

-A top dressing of compost, or better yet, a cup of compost tea, will give veggies what they need to grow.
+A top dressing of compost, or a drink of compost tea, will give veggies what they need to grow.
 Vegetable scraps, coffee grounds, even bits of unbleached paper, can all be tossed into the compost pile.
 Eggshells, too, but crush them up first.
 On their own, they take a long time to decompose.
 Learn more about soil.

-Tip: To make compost tea: Infuse water with compost, filter out the solids, then give the plants a drink.
+Tip: To make compost tea, infuse water with compost, filter out and discard the solids, then give the plants a drink.

 The harvest makes all the work worthwhile.
 Knowing when to harvest vegetables and herbs can be tricky.
 For example, the rich color that signifies a ripe tomato comes from warmth, not light.
 If temps are too cool, go ahead and pick fruit that’s red-orange and bring them inside to ripen.